Azure/azure-cosmosdb-spark/README.md

 ### Using Databricks notebooks
 Please create a library using within your Databricks workspace by following the guidance within the Azure Databricks Guide > [Use the Azure Cosmos DB Spark connector](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/cosmosdb-connector.html)

-> Note, the **Use the Azure Cosmos DB Spark Connector** page is currently not up-to-date; issue is assigned to @dennyglee.
-Instead of downloading the six separate JARs into six different libraries, you can download the uber jar from maven at https://search.maven.org/artifact/com.microsoft.azure/azure-cosmosdb-spark_2.4.0_2.11/1.3.5/jar) and install this one jar/library.
+> Note, the Databricks documentation at docs.azuredatabricks.net is not up to date.
+Instead of downloading the six separate jars into six different libraries, you can download the uber jar from maven at https://search.maven.org/artifact/com.microsoft.azure/azure-cosmosdb-spark_2.4.0_2.11/1.3.5/jar) and install this one jar/library.

 ### Using spark-cli